JohnLyday/JohnLyday/README.md

 - 👋 Hi, I’m @JohnLyday
 - 👀 I’m interested in integrating 3D modeling, conventional photography and 360 degree photography to create 3D Films for Virtual Reality and Mixed Reality
-- 🌱 I’m currently learning C#, .NET, and Groovy, as well as Unity Game Engine, Blender, Photoshop, Adobe Premier and After Effects.
-Also learning Github.
+- 🌱 I’m currently learning Blazor, F#, C#, .NET, Groovy, and Microsoft SQL.
+I am becoming proficient in Unity Game Engine, Blender, Photoshop and Lightroom, Adobe Substance Suite, Luminar AI, Da Vinci Resolve, Sony Vegas Pro 19, Adobe Premier and After Effects.
+I am also learning Github, Azure and Linux.
+- I am exploring creating custom apps for my Sony Alpha One camera, my Sony A6600 camera, my Sony ZV-E10, and my Sony Xperia 1 III smartphone, using the Sony camera SDK and Android Camera.
+This software will allow me to capture distance, angles, x,y,z coordinates, elevation, location and anything else that will automate my filming and creation of 3D films.
+I also am exploring ARkit for my iPhone, iPadPro, and M1 Mac Mini and I might develop cross platform software that will integrate Apple information with my with my Windows/ Android/Sony camera software.
+If anybody can point me to APIs, libraries, open source software, or even algorithms that will speed up my development process, please contact me.
+- If anybody knows APIs for Insta360 ONE X2 and the Insta360 Go 2 please contact me as well.
 - 💞️ I’m looking to collaborate on anything within my skillset.
 I am only interested in gaming as a vehicle for shooting films.
-- 📫 I can be reached at Email: jtlyday@outlook.com Phone: (970) 403-4623
+- 📫 I can be reached at Email: jtlyday@outlook.com Phone: (970) 398-5511